Revelation 21:9 – 22:5

 3 And no curse shall be any more; and the throne of God and of the Lamb shall be in it; and his servants shall (1) serve him, and they shall (2) see his face; and (3) his name is on their foreheads.

 vv.3-4 The Curse Lifted; The Throne and Servants.
 In the millennium, the curse pronounced in Gen. 3:14 will be removed.
 Not that sin will be removed, but the curse (Rom.
 8:21).
 Very clearly we have the throne, the source of authority, in the city.
+This is the first time that we have a description of people in the city.
+All previous descriptions have been of inanimate objects such as the walls and gates.
+This class of “servants” is very broad, including all the heavenly saints from Old and New Testaments.
 Who does the “his” in “his servants” refer to?
 God and the Lamb are so united that the personal pronoun is used.
-It is God being revealed through the Lamb.
-His servants are the heavenly saints in the Holy city.
+It is God being revealed through the Lamb!
 Three things are said of the servants:

 1. They shall serve him – service to God is counted as privilege, motivated by pure love!